-Acute Renal Failure (ARF) or acute kidney injury (AKI) is a term that is usually used to denote a sudden and often reversible reduction in the kidney function, as measured by glomerular filtration rate (GFR).
+Acute kidney injury (AKI), formerly known as acute renal failure (ARF) denotes a sudden and often reversible reduction in the kidney function, as measured by glomerular filtration rate (GFR).
 AKI can lead to accumulation of water, sodium, and other metabolic products as well as cause of electrolyte disturbances.
 It is a very common condition especially among hospitalized patients.
 It can be seen in up to 7% of hospital admissions and 30% ICU admissions.
 There is no clear definition of AKI.
 Several different criteria have been used in research studies such as RIFLE, AKIN (Acute Kidney Injury Network) or KDIGO (Kidney Disease: Improving Global Outcomes) criteria.
-However, KDIGO is the most recent and the clinically most commonly used.
+However, KDIGO is the most recent and most commonly used.
 According to KDIGO, AKI is the presence of any of the following:

 Pre-renal includes any reduced blood flow to the kidney.
 This may be part of a systemic hypoperfusion resulting from hypovolemia or hypotension; or may be due to selective hypoperfusion to the kidneys such as those resulting from renal artery stenosis, aortic dissection.
 Few examples with the mechanism of AKI are listed below:

 1. Hypovolemia: Gastrointestinal fluid losses such as diarrhea, vomiting, high ostomy output, etc, Hemorrhage, Severe burns

 2. Hypotension from the decreased cardiac output: cardiogenic shock, massive pulmonary embolism, acute coronary syndrome

 3. Hypotension from systemic vasodilation: Septic shock, Anaphylaxis, Anesthesia administration, Hepatorenal syndrome